stijn-dejongh/lovecraft_public_domain/raw_converts/tr.md

   At night, as of yore, Musides sought the banquet halls of Tegea whilst Kalos wandered alone in the olive grove.
 But as time passed, men observed a want of gaiety in the once sparkling Musides.
-It was strange, they said amongst themselves, that depression should thus seize one with so great a chance to win art&rsquo;s loftiest reward.
+It was strange, they said amongst themselves, that depression should thus seize one with so great a chance to win art's loftiest reward.
 Many months passed, yet in the sour face of Musides came nothing of the sharp expectancy which the situation should arouse.

-  Then one day Musides spoke of the illness of Kalos, after which none marvelled again at his sadness, since the sculptors&rsquo; attachment was known to be deep and sacred.
+  Then one day Musides spoke of the illness of Kalos, after which none marvelled again at his sadness, since the sculptors' attachment was known to be deep and sacred.
-Subsequently many went to visit Kalos, and indeed noticed the pallor of his face; but there was about him a happy serenity which made his glance more magical than the glance of Musides&mdash;who was clearly distracted with anxiety, and who pushed aside all the slaves in his eagerness to feed and wait upon his friend with his own hands.
-Hidden behind heavy curtains stood the two unfinished figures of Tych&eacute;, little touched of late by the sick man and his faithful attendant.
+Subsequently many went to visit Kalos, and indeed noticed the pallor of his face; but there was about him a happy serenity which made his glance more magical than the glance of Musides--who was clearly distracted with anxiety, and who pushed aside all the slaves in his eagerness to feed and wait upon his friend with his own hands.
+Hidden behind heavy curtains stood the two unfinished figures of Tyché, little touched of late by the sick man and his faithful attendant.

   As Kalos grew inexplicably weaker and weaker despite the ministrations of puzzled